diaa/apg-workshop/_entries/03-02 roles-permissions.md

 4. **Default privileges** — ensuring future tables get the right grants automatically, not just tables that exist today.
 5. **Schema isolation** — revoking the overly permissive default on the `public` schema.

+The access model is split into three paths — one per user profile:

 ---

-### Lab Overview

-To make this easier to digest, the access model is split into three short diagrams.

 #### 1) app_team path (dev_user)

 ![App team path](media/roles-flow-app-team.svg)

-*Footnote - value by step:*
+*Value by step:*
 1. Establishes a controlled admin starting point for governance.
 2. Centralizes write permissions in one reusable group role.
 3. Connects a real user to the role with automatic inheritance.
 4. Delivers immediate app productivity without manual role switching.

+**Real-world scenario:** Application service accounts, backend developers — anyone who needs read/write access and should get it automatically on connect.

+---

 #### 2) analyst_user path (readonly)

 ![Analyst path](media/roles-flow-analyst.svg)

-*Footnote - value by step:*
+*Value by step:*
 1. Keeps role creation in a single trusted admin workflow.
 2. Encapsulates reporting permissions as SELECT-only.
 3. Grants analysts safe default access through inheritance.
 4. Prevents accidental writes while enabling BI/reporting use cases.

+**Real-world scenario:** BI analysts, reporting dashboards, read replica users — anyone who should see data but never modify it.

+---

 #### 3) contractor_user path (NOINHERIT)

 ![Contractor path](media/roles-flow-contractor.svg)

-*Footnote - value by step:*
+*Value by step:*
 1. Defines a privileged role, but does not expose it by default.
 2. Associates contractor identity with explicit guardrails (`NOINHERIT`).
 3. Starts each session in low-privilege mode to reduce blast radius.
 4. Requires intentional elevation (`SET ROLE`) for controlled operations.
 5. Enables temporary write capability with full operator intent.

+**Real-world scenario:** External contractors, break-glass admin accounts, audited access — anyone who *can* have elevated access but must consciously activate it each time.

 ---